SenseStageTeam/sensestage_documentation/_minibee/installing-pydonhive-on-windows.md

 where `C:\Users\myusername\Downloads\ssdn_python\` is the path in your file system.

-On Windows paths are using backslashes (\) rather than forward slashes (/).
 If you need to switch to another drive you need to type:

     C:> E:

-if you want to go to drive “E:”, and then use “cd” to navigate to the actual path.
+if you want to go to drive “E:”, and then use `cd` (change directory) to navigate to the actual path.

 ## [step 2] : check Python version

-On some operating systems python will already be installed, before you go on, check whether you have the right version:

-check which version you have:
-    $ python --version
-If it is lower than 2.6 you will need to get a version higher than 2.6, but below version 3.
+{% include pydonhive_installation_2.md %}

-Make sure Python is in your path, alternatively you can provide the full path to python when invoking python, e.g.
+Alternatively you can provide the full path to python when invoking python, e.g.

     C:> C:\Python2-7\python.exe mypythonscript.py